-Council will review and evaluate its LTP every but Council chose to defer by 1 year due to the uncertainty around the water
+Council will review and evaluate its LTP every three-years.
+As part of this process input from the mmunity was sought through engagement activities.
+This draft plan is usually a 10 year plan but Council chose to defer by 1 year due to the uncertainty around the water